conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 Upon creation or update, the following fields will be available:
 - `metadata.updatedAt` field will be made available by consecutive get from the CLI/API.
 - `metadata.status` field will be made available by consecutive get from the CLI/API.
 Possible values are `PENDING`, `READY` or `FAILED`.
+- `metadata.failedReason` field will be populated in case of `FAILED` status.
 - The service account will be created if it doesn't exist and will be granted the permissions as declared in `spec.topics`
 - The traffic control policies will be applied to the service account.